mrthankyou/eagle-owl/README.md

 ## Contact

-Any feature/bug requests can be made through the Github repo.
+Any feature/bug requests can be made through Github issues.
 I will do my best to be as responsive as I can.
 Thanks!

 ## Table of Contents